satellitecomponent/Neurite/README.md

 We have recently included an ai node funcitonality.
 Alt + Double click creates a node with a more traditional ai chat interface. (you can create multiple) The ai node will retain the context for any other text or ai nodes that are connected to it.
+This means the ability to connect multiple chat interfaces together.

 # Local Server Setup
 - To set up the Wikipedia, Wolfram, and web scrape servers, you will require Python and Node.js.
 You can find more info on setting up servers in the README for each server.